Convergence of the Preconditioned Proximal Point Method and Douglas-Rachford Splitting in the Absence of Monotonicity: Introduction

 \subsection{Contributions}

-Our main contributions can be summarized as follows: \begin{enumerate}[label={\arabic{enumi}.}] \item We provide convergence results of \ref{eq:PPPA-intro} for a class of nonmonotone operators that satisfy the oblique weak Minty condition at one (or more) of its zeros (see \cref{thm:pppa}).
-The tightness of this result is demonstrated in \cref{ex:ppa-wmvi}. \item Leveraging a primal-dual connection between \ref{eq:DRS} and \ref{eq:PPPA-intro}, convergence results of \ref{eq:DRS} are deduced under an oblique weak Minty condition on the associated primal-dual operator (see \cref{sec:convergence DRS}).
+Our main contributions can be summarized as follows: \begin{enumerate}[label={\arabic{enumi}.}] \item We establish convergence of \ref{eq:PPPA-intro} for a class of nonmonotone operators that have oblique weak Minty solutions at one (or more) of its zeros (see \cref{def:SWMVI,thm:pppa}).
+Our convergence result hinges upon mere positive \emph{semidefiniteness} of the preconditioning matrix (see \Cref{tab:PPPA:connections}), and tightness of our stepsize range is demonstrated in \cref{ex:pppa:toy}.
+Additionally, sublinear last-iterate convergence rates are obtained in \Cref{thm:pppa:lastiter} under a more stringent oblique comonotonicity assumption. \item Leveraging a primal-dual connection between \ref{eq:DRS} and \ref{eq:PPPA-intro}, convergence results of \ref{eq:DRS} are deduced whenever the associated primal-dual operator has oblique weak Minty solutions, as well as in the more restrictive, comonotone setting (see \cref{sec:convergence DRS}).
 Additionally, we demonstrate the tightness of this result in \cref{it:example5:2}. \item Despite the underlying nonmonotonicity, (local) linear convergence of \ref{eq:PPPA-intro} is established in \cref{thm:PPPA:linear} under an additional metric subregularity assumption.
 In turn, this result leads to sufficient conditions for (local) linear convergence of \ref{eq:DRS} for (possibly) nonmonotone piecewise polyhedral mappings (see \cref{cor:DRS:CP:lin}). \item We introduce and develop calculus rules for the class of $(\mon, \com)$\hyp{}semimonotone operators, which can be viewed as a natural extension of (hypo)monotone and co(hypo)monotone operators (see \cref{rem:relationship:WMVI}).
-In addition, we provide various examples of well-known (nonconvex) function classes with semimonotone subdifferentials. \item We provide sufficient conditions for the convergence of \ref{eq:DRS}, based on the semimonotonicity of the operators $A$ and $B$ (see \cref{cor:DRS:semi}).
-As discussed in \cref{rem:comparison:DRS}, the stepsize region obtained through our analysis encompasses and extends existing results on relaxed Douglas/Peaceman\hyp{}Rachford splitting methods such as \cite{dao2019Adaptive,bartz2022Conical}.
-Up to the knowledge of the authors, this is the first work that is able to cover the convergence of \ref{eq:DRS} in the case where neither the primal nor the dual nor the primal-dual inclusion is monotone.
-We provide several example problems that demonstrate the applicability of our theory. \end{enumerate}
+In addition, various examples of well-known (nonconvex) function classes with semimonotone subdifferentials are provided . \item We provide sufficient conditions for the convergence of \ref{eq:DRS}, based on the semimonotonicity of the operators $A$ and $B$ (see \cref{cor:DRS:semi}).
+T he stepsize region obtained through our analysis encompasses and extends existing results on relaxed Douglas/Peaceman\hyp{}Rachford splitting methods such as \cite{dao2019Adaptive,bartz2022Conical}, see \cref{rem:comparison:DRS}.
+Up to the knowledge of the authors, this is the first work that is able to cover the convergence of \ref{eq:DRS} in the case where neither the primal, nor the dual, nor the primal-dual inclusion is monotone.
+We provide several example problems that demonstrate the applicability of our theory beyond the standard monotone setting. \end{enumerate}